2023 St. Francis Red Flash men's volleyball team

-The 2023 St. Francis Red Flash men's volleyball team represents Saint Francis University in the 2023 NCAA Division I & II men's volleyball season.
-The Red Flash, led by 25th year head coach Mike Rumbaugh, play their home games at William H. Pitt Center.
-The Red Flash compete as a member of the newly created Northeast Conference men's volleyball conference.
+The 2023 St. Francis Red Flash men's volleyball team represented Saint Francis University in the 2023 NCAA Division I & II men's volleyball season.
+The Red Flash, led by 25th year head coach Mike Rumbaugh, played their home games at William H. Pitt Center.
+The Red Flash competed as a member of the newly created Northeast Conference men's volleyball conference.
 The Red Flash were picked to finish first in the NEC pre-season poll.

-Season highlights

-Will be filled in as the season progresses.